Kou-ding/Graph-Minor/README.md

 Sparse Matrix
 </pre>

+### Mathematical calculation of Graph minor
+In order to calculate the graph minor we will bw using Matrix Ω:
+#### Ω:
-Ω: If Ωij=1 then the node i belongs to the cluster j.
-Otherwise Ωij=0.
+- If Ωij=1 then the node i belongs to the cluster j.
+- Otherwise Ωij=0.
+Finally Graph minor Matrix:
+- M: M = Ω(transpose) * A * Ω
 Transpose of a matrix is the swapping of the i and j coordinate of each element or the swapping of the elements with regard to the diagonal.

-Finally Graph minor-Matrix M: M = Ω(transpose) * A * Ω
+### Matrix Market formfactor
+Matrix market matrices are usually comprised of:
+- Some general information at the start
+- a row listing the matrix dimensions and the count of all non-zero values
+- subsequeant rows that follow the pattern: [row, column, value]
+>sometimes [value] is omitted

 Homework
 --------
 We are given the adjacency matrix (A) and the mapping vector (V) of a graph (G) and we are asked